chengdada123/Proxmox-VE-for-WHMCS/README.md

 <img alt="Importing GUI for linking to existing PVE Guest" src="_images/zVMIDimport.png">

+> [!CAUTION]
-> **Note**: All module-imported services need to be checked and amended to ensure configs such as Billing Cycle, Price, Discount, Assigned IPs, NS1/2, etc, are properly set.
+> All module-imported services need to be checked and amended to ensure configs such as Billing Cycle, Price, Discount, Assigned IPs, NS1/2, etc, are properly set!

 ### Custom Fields: Important Notes (ZFS/CTs)